HavokInspiration/cakephp-actions-class/README.md

 ## Roadmap

-[x] Serve a simple action
+- [x] Serve a simple action
-[x] Serve an action behind a routing prefix
+- [x] Serve an action behind a routing prefix
-[x] Let the system fallback to CakePHP dispatching cycle in case an Action does not exist
+- [x] Let the system fallback to CakePHP dispatching cycle in case an Action does not exist
-[ ] Serve an action behind a nested routing prefix
+- [x] Serve an action behind a nested routing prefix
-[ ] Serve an action from a plugin
+- [ ] Serve an action from a plugin
+- [ ] Serve an action from a plugin, behind a (nested) routing prefix
-[ ] Start writing unit tests
+- [ ] Start writing unit tests
-[ ] Write some docs
+- [ ] Write some docs
-[ ] Run a sniffer
+- [ ] Run a sniffer

 ## License